-We are former journalists, longtime residents of France and authors of three books, all wine-related but based around three wars that shook the world.
+We are former journalists, long-time residents of France and authors of several books, three of them wine-related but based around wars that shook the world.

 Our second book, Champagne: How the World’s Most Glamorous Wine Triumphed Over War and Hard Times, revolves around World War I when nearly everything in that part of France was destroyed.
 Like Wine & War, it's been translated into more than a dozen languages and become a hit worldwide.